theoutfield/sc_sncn_motorcontrol/module_watchdog/doc/index.rst

 When running the Watchdog Service, the **Reference Frequency** of the tile where the Service is allocated will be automatically changed to **250MHz**.

-The Watchdog Service should always run over an **IFM tile** so it can access the ports to your SOMANET IFM device.
+The Watchdog Service should always run over an **IF2 tile** so it can access the ports to your SOMANET IFM device.

 .. cssclass:: github